tirzak/zdesk-code/README.md

 #### Step 2:

-Run `pip3 install -r requirements.txt -v` in a terminal to install the required packages
+Run `make init` in the terminal to install the required packages

 #### Step 3:

-Add your credentials and subdomain URL in **config.py** file
+Add your credentials and subdomain URL in `src/config.py` file

 #### Step 4:

-Run **app.py** to run the application
+Run `make run` in the terminal to start the application

 ## Tests

 Files that contain tests have "test_" prefix.
 The project include tests for api calls and output parser

-Run `python3 -m unittest discover` in a terminal to run all tests
+Run `make test` in a terminal to run all tests